rikyoz/bit7z/README.md

 A more detailed guide on how to build this library is available [here](https://github.com/rikyoz/bit7z/wiki/Building-the-library).

-You can directly integrate the library into your project via CMake:
+You can also directly integrate the library into your project via CMake:

 + Download bit7z and copy it into a sub-directory of your project (e.g., `third_party`), or add it as a git submodule of your repository.
-+ You can then use the command `add_subdirectory()` in your `CMakeLists.txt` to include bit7z.
++ Then, use the command `add_subdirectory()` in your `CMakeLists.txt` to include bit7z.
 + Finally, add the `bit7z` target using the `target_link_libraries()` command.

 For example: